muratk5n/thirdwave/en/tweets/2021/week15.md

 # Week 15

-"@gabriel_zucman

-Post Trump tax reform, the United States collects less corporate income tax revenue (as a fraction of GDP) than all other OECD countries.
-Even Hungary, with its 9% tax rate, does better than the US...

-This matters because, fundamentally, the corporate tax is a minimum tax for the very rich.
-Bezos, Buffett, Zuckerberg, etc can avoid the individual income tax by asking their companies not to pay dividends.
-But they still have to pay the corporate tax

-Except now it's almost gone"

----

 Having worked on control code for inverted pendulum, can say this is awesome

 <iframe width="340"  src="https://www.youtube.com/embed/cyN-CRNrb3E?start=4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>